Unless the few of us who know the truth stand united, there is no hope for any of us.

 From inside the shadowed entry, Sirius said, "I'm glad someone has a sense of humour about this place."

-"Reminds me of something out of a Muggle horror film," said Tonks, staying close to Remus as they stepped inside.
+"Reminds me of something out of a Muggle horror film."
+Tonks stayed close to Remus as they stepped inside.

 Sirius smirked.
 "Maybe that's why I keep getting the urge to wear vampire teeth."